levietanh0001/G16-Python-LIMS/Report python.md

 + Have a nice customer service team who will listen to you whenever you need.

 ## This is an UML/ Database diagram of our software

+About our future plan
+This is our 1.0 version of the software with some basic function,  but it is enough for you to use as a librarian.
+Our promise is we will make it more magnificent, adding some more function such as:
++ Sorting the database with certain order.
++ Adding some information to the database :genres, date release books, …
++ Creating OOP application with the method for customer usage and its database.
++ Making some unique function for some specific role in the library.
++ Having a log in system to distinguish administrative control from customer control.